AlexCGuillen/Exports_to_Imports/.github/python-instructions.md

 Follow this checklist for writing your commit message:
 - SHOULD use Conventional Commits format: https://www.conventionalcommits.org/en/v1.0.0
-- SHOULD NOT refer to Claude or Anthropic in the commit message.
+- SHOULD NOT refer to Claude, Anthropic, or Copilot in the commit message.
 - SHOULD structure commit message as follows:
 <type>[optional scope]: <description>
 [optional body]